-You can also upload and publish your game directly to different types of store, or marketplace.
+You can also upload and publish your game directly to different types of stores, or marketplaces.
 To do that you'll have to prepare and package it to a build format specific for every app ecosystem you want to target it at.
 See Marketplaces — distribution platforms for more details of what marketplace types are available.

-Let's see what the available options are in terms of the marketplaces/stores available for different platforms and operating systems.
+Let's see what the available options are regarding the marketplaces/stores available for different platforms and operating systems.

-- The Chrome Web Store is also an interesting option — again, having a manifest file ready, zipping your game and filling in the online submission form is about all that's required.
+- The Chrome Web Store is also an attractive option — again, having a manifest file ready, zipping your game and filling in the online submission form is about all that's required.

 Native mobile stores

-When it comes to the mobile market there's the Apple App Store for iOS, Google Play for Android and all the rest of the competition.
-Native stores are already filled with established devs selling great games, so you really have to be talented and lucky to get noticed.
+When it comes to the mobile market, there's the Apple App Store for iOS, Google Play for Android and all the rest of the competition.
+Native stores are already filled with established devs selling great games, so you have to be talented and lucky to get noticed.

 - Other stores for native mobile platforms like Windows Phone or Blackberry are working hard to get a piece of the cake, and are way behind the competition.
 It can be good to submit your game there as it will be a lot easier to be noticed.

 If you're looking for more information about the different types of app stores you can check the List of mobile software distribution platforms article on Wikipedia.

 To broaden your audience you can hit the desktop ecosystem with your HTML5 games too — just remember all the popular AAA games that take most of the market share, and think carefully about whether this suits your strategy.
 To do the desktop thing properly you should support all three operating systems: Windows, Mac OS and Linux.
 The biggest desktop store for games is definitely Steam — indie developers can get on Steam via the Greenlight program.
 Remember that you have to deal with the cross-platform issues yourself by uploading separate versions for different platforms.